tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Whenever you attack a dragon with the axe, you deal +40 damage, hit or miss.
 The GM determines just how broadly the term "dragon" applies.

 **Quirk:** Speaks in Draconic, first just curses, but then more and more elements of speech.

 ---

+#### Peerless

+When you are in battle with a weapon-wielding enemy who is at least 3 levels higher than you or is stronger than a standard monster, this weapon’s default bonus increases to +4, or to +5 if the enemy is both.

+**Quirk:** Envious of others’ powers.

+---